sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 +++

-If you're a geography buff like me (you're probably not, but one can hope), You might remember the time when you downloaded an app to get the exhilrating feeling of zooming on top of a volcano, or to an island in the middle of the Pacific, or to the top of the Eiffel.
-Then do you remember when you downloaded Chrome just you can do the same from the convenience of the browser?
-Well, then you might have just heard about how you can do it in any browser out there now.
+If you're a geography buff like me (you're probably not, but one can hope), You might remember the time when you downloaded an app to get the exhilarating experience of zooming on top of a volcano, or on to an island in the middle of the Pacific, or on to the top of the Eiffel.
+Then do you remember when you could do these feats from the convenience of the Chrome browser?
+Well, then you might have just heard that now you can do it in (almost) any browser out there.
 For me, that's what WebAssembly brings.

 In this article, I don't expect to talk much about the language (or binary code format)